nmis-group/digf-coref/README.md

 ### Built With

 This project build in anaconda environment with the python 3.6.
-Major frameworks/libraries are list below This section should list any major frameworks/libraries used to bootstrap your project.
-Leave any add-ons/plugins for the acknowledgements section.
+Major frameworks/libraries are list below

 * [Anaconda](https://anaconda.org/)
 * [Jupyter](https://jupyter.org/)